azaidi4/azaidi4.github.io/index.md

 ---

 # Hi, I'm Ahmad Zaidi
 <div class="columns" markdown="1">
 <div class="intro" markdown="1">
-I'm a Junior majoring in Computer Science at the [University of Wisconsin - Madison](https://www.cs.wisc.edu/).
+I'm a Senior majoring in Computer Science at the [University of Wisconsin - Madison](https://www.cs.wisc.edu/).

 I build responsive apps with scalability and usability in mind.
 In my free time I delve in personal projects to challenge myself, gain experience, and learn new skills in the process.

-My passion lies in Front End Development and Back End Development.
+My passion lies in FrontEnd Development and BackEnd Development.
 I'm also a sucker for good design.
 </div>

 <div class="me" markdown="1">